imperialchem/python-prog-intro/README.md

 This collection of Jupyter notebooks and accompanying material form the basis of an interactive introduction to computer programming taught to chemistry undergraduate students at Imperial College London.
-It benefits from an earlier [course focussed on data analysis](https://github.com/imperialchem/python-data-viz-intro), but does not build uppon and does not depend on it.
+It benefits from an earlier [course focussed on data analysis](https://github.com/imperialchem/python-data-viz-intro), but does not build upon and does not depend on it.

 As the name of the course suggests, the goal is not exactly to teach Python, but rather to use Python to teach features and constructs that are common in many imperative programming languages.
 Object-oriented features in